 Understanding the factors behind how long it takes

 With the ever-growing number of online money transfer services and mobile apps as well as online money transfer functionality through online banks, it is safe to say that the vast majority of transactions are now done online.

 Some destinations (particularly poorer and less developed countries) have cumbersome banking systems.
-This means that although the money has been sent, there may be a delay of a few days until it is actually seen in the recipient’s account.
+This means that although the money has been sent abroad, there may be a delay of a few days until it is actually seen in the recipient’s account.

 Additionally, some banks or FX companies can withhold a transaction for a variety of reasons.
 It could be that the details are incorrect or unclear, it may look suspicious and require more documentation, or it could simply be at the end of a long queue.

 The bottom line is that no company or bank is willing to guarantee the exact time at which money will be received by the recipient party.
+Even if your provider processes everything on their end as fast as possible there are various other stakeholders who could cause delays outside of their control.
 They can give you a rough estimate on how long it should take (some companies like TransferWise or Azimo are very clear when presenting this information online), but no one will be willing to pay compensation if the money is not received within a specified time.

 Thus, my best tip on this topic, whether you want a quick international money transfer or need to receive money from abroad in a hurry, is to be aware that there may be a delay for a variety of reasons, so allow at least four days for the money to reach its destination.
 Whether you are transferring money abroad for the purpose of property acquisition, mortgage payments, buying a car, or any other reason, make sure you tell the recipient party that you will try to make the payment instantly, but based on your experience, it may take up to four days to arrive.
 Better safe than sorry.

 Recommended Providers With No Extra Fees for Quick International Transfers